bajetech/algotrade-bot/README.md

 ## Status

-This bot is currently under active early development and should not be considered stable.
-It also has not yet been audited.
+This bot is currently under active early development and has not yet been audited.
+It should therefore not be considered stable.

 ## Dislaimer